github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

     where /* ... logical formula ... */
     select /* ... expressions ... */

 The following sections describe the information that is typically included in a query file for alerts and metrics.
-Path queries are discussed in more detail in :doc:`Constructing path queries <path-queries>`.
+Path queries are discussed in more detail in :doc:`Creating path queries <path-queries>`.

 Query metadata
 ==============